Skip to main content

 You connect a data source

-From the Integrations tab in your dashboard, authorize Membase to access a data source (e.g., Gmail, Google Calendar).
+From the Sources page in your dashboard, authorize Membase to access a data source (e.g., Gmail, Google Calendar, Slack).

 2